 You Want Better Rewards

-There are two main reasons to use your credit card: An emergency and rewards.
+The two main reasons to use your credit card are emergencies and earning rewards.
 An emergency is pretty straightforward, but the rewards are definitely a reason to be using your credit card.

 There are certain expenses, like bills, that you spend money on each month regardless of what's going on.
 If you're going to be spending that money regardless, you might as well get something for it—cash back, airline points, hotel rewards, a pat on the back, something.

 Let's say you pay $100 monthly for both your phone and internet bill.
 In a year, you would've spent $2,400 on those bills.
 Even with 1% cash back, that's $24 you could've earned by using a credit card instead of your debit card.
 And though $24 may not seem like much, it's $24 more than you would've had otherwise.
 And that's on the low side, by the time you add in groceries, gas, and everything in between, there's no telling how much free money you're missing out on.

 Generally, to get a credit limit increase, you need to either request it from your credit card company or wait until they do it automatically.
 However, some credit cards have a max credit limit they offer to customers, no matter how much they make or how good their credit is.